esxr/ragify-python/README.md

-# Ragify
+# Ragify-Python

-Ragify is a Python command-line tool for concatenating files within a directory based on specified include and exclude patterns.
+Ragify-Python is a Python command-line tool for concatenating files within a directory based on specified include and exclude patterns.
 This tool is particularly useful for merging files with different extensions and organizing content from various sources into a single output file.

 ## Features